 Understanding the process at atomic scale

 There is still an open question.
 Why ferromagnetic materials lose their remanence at the nanoscales?
 To answer this question, we must investigate the magnetic materials at the atomic scale.
 The ferromagnetic materials are made of atoms that possess small compasses known as magnetic moments.
 These magnetic moments align with the magnetic field applied and are responsible for the magnetization of the material.
 In bulk materials, these moments are fixed in a common orientation but in nanoparticles this orientation can change due to thermal agitation.
-As presented in Figure 2, the magnetic moments are aligned when the magnetic field is applied, but when it is removed, they can rotate in a process known as relaxation.
+The magnetic moments are aligned when the magnetic field is applied, but when it is removed, they can rotate in a process known as relaxation.
 The rotation of the moments can take place by two routes.
 In Néel relaxation, the nanoparticle is fixed and the magnetic moments rotates respect to the atomic positions.
 Whereas in Brownian relaxation, the nanoparticle rotates as a whole.

 The relaxation is the key parameter to explain the dual behaviour of ferromagnetic nanoparticles.
 If relaxation is faster than the oscillation of the field, the magnetic moments results misaligned at zero field and the remanence of the system is vanished, what corresponds to superparamagnetic regime.
 When the relaxation is slower than the oscillation of the field, the system preserves certain orientation at zero field, what corresponds to ferromagnetic regime.